NikStef18/design_a_class_system/recipe.md

 As a user
 So that I can keep track of my contacts
 I want to see a list of all of the mobile phone numbers in all my diary entries
+# mobile numbers : start with a 0 and be 11 digits

 2. Design the Class System